Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Introduction

 A key area of contention lies between the observed shape of the misalignment fraction distributions and those predicted by analytical models.
 As explored in detail in \citet[][]{DavisBureau2016}, assuming mergers are the primary driver of misalignments alongside theoretical relaxation timescales (in the absence of smooth accretion), current models significantly overpredict the number of relaxed systems.
-Recent theoretical findings point to a significantly more diverse formation path for misaligned systems such as through galaxy fly-bys and halo cooling onto gas-poor systems \citep[e.g.][]{Lagos2015, Bryant2019, Khim2021}.
+Recent theoretical findings point to a significantly more diverse formation path for misaligned systems.
+These include the accretion of gas stripped from a nearby low-mass satellite, perturbations of the existing co-rotating gas induced from fly-bys or ram-pressure stripping, and halo cooling onto gas-poor systems \citep[e.g.][]{Lagos2015, Bryant2019, Khim2021, Cenci2023}.
 Likewise, the inclusion of smooth accretion onto an existing misaligned gas disc has been shown to significantly enhance the misalignment timescales beyond theoretical timescales \citep[e.g.][]{VoortDavis2015, Lagos2015, Ruffa2019b}.
 This misaligned smooth accretion may be supplied through halo cooling \citep[e.g.][]{Negri2014, Lagos2015, Ruffa2019b, Duckworth2020a}, provided the galaxy hosts a gaseous halo that is kinematically misaligned with respect to its stellar component \citep[e.g.][]{Padilla2014, Duckworth2020a}.
 Misaligned smooth accretion may also be supplied from tidal tails from a recent merger which can significantly extend the longevity of a misalignment beyond $>2$~Gyr \citep[][]{VoortDavis2015}.
 Taken together, these results suggest the processes by which galaxies replenish their cold gas may be more diverse than previously thought.
 Thus, by investigating the timescales of misalignments in hydrodynamical simulations we can gain insights into gas replenishment processes that may be challenging to detect observationally.

 Thus far, the exploration of misalignment timescales has been largely limited to small numbers of galaxies with idealised behaviour.
 One notable exception is from \citet{Khim2021} who used the \textsc{horizon-agn} simulation to study the lifetimes of misalignments in a sizeable galaxy population.
 Using a sample of $\sim2200$ misaligned galaxies at $z=0.52$ and measuring the population decay, they find a significant population of galaxies with misalignment lifetimes of $>2$~Gyr with a strong morphological dependence.
 ETGs were found with characteristic decay timescales of $\approx2.3$~Gyr compared to $\approx0.8$~Gyr for LTGs.
 Overall, galaxies with lower gas fractions, more early-type morphologies, and those residing in denser environments were found to have longer decay timescales.
 As these properties are common among ETGs \citep{Dressler80}, this is thought to amplify the higher misalignment fractions among ETG populations.
 Additionally, misalignments formed from interactions between the galaxy and a dense medium \citep[e.g. ram-pressure stripping; ][]{GunnGott72} were found to be the most long-lived, with those caused by mergers, galaxy interactions, and remaining processes including halo cooling and filament accretion resulting in faster relaxations.